HackPack/HackUnit/README.md

     public function setUpTest() : void
     {
       // Multiple set up methods may be defined
-      // If there are no parameters to the stup attribute, the method is treated like a test setup }
+      // If there are no parameters to the setup attribute, the method is treated like a test setup }
 }
 ```